GEM-benchmark/NL-Augmenter/README.md

 Every contribution of a perturbation should either add noise to the input or paraphrase or transform the input.

 # Tasks
+All the supported interfaces can be looked up here: [interfaces](interfaces)
 ```python
 class TaskType(enum.Enum):
     TEXT_CLASSIFICATION = 1,